 WHY OPTIMISE IMAGES?

-There are two important reasons to optimise images for websites (not print media).
+There are three important reasons to optimise images for websites (not print media).

 - Page load speed is an IMPORTANT search engine ranking signal.
 The need for speed became more important for SEO because:

-- Improving the user experience (UX).
+- Google’s search ranking algorithm started taking user experience (UX) into consideration in the summer 2021.
+User experience has indirectly affected page rank for some time.
 We’ve all been frustrated with the gradual loading of a photo dumped from a 25-megapixel camera straight onto a webpage without SEO consideration for both the photo file name and photo file large data size.

-- You should not inflict expensive mobile data download costs on users if images are optimised.
+- You should not inflict expensive mobile data download costs on users if images are NOT optimised.
+This is especially true for places like Africa and Pacific islands, where internet data is expensive.

 Visual search infographic links to more image optimisation for SEO stats.